Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Sabtu, 3 Januari 2026 13.44.36 UTC
+- WIB: Sabtu, 3 Januari 2026 14.28.22 UTC
-- WITA: Sabtu, 3 Januari 2026 14.44.36 UTC
+- WITA: Sabtu, 3 Januari 2026 15.28.22 UTC
-- WIT: Sabtu, 3 Januari 2026 15.44.36 UTC
+- WIT: Sabtu, 3 Januari 2026 16.28.22 UTC

 Kutipan Inspiratif:
-"It's not the size of the dog in the fight, but the size of the fight in the dog."
+"The sun, with all those planets revolving around it and dependent on it, can still ripen a bunch of grapes as if it had nothing else in the universe to do."

-Kategori: motivational
+Kategori: nature